MicrosoftDocs/winrt-api/windows.web.http/httpclient_httpclient_782807480.md

 # Windows.Web.Http.HttpClient.HttpClient

 ## -description
 Initializes a new instance of the [HttpClient](httpclient.md) class with a specific filter for handling HTTP response messages.
+For programming guidance for the [HttpClient class](/uwp/api/windows.web.http.httpclient), and code examples, see the [HttpClient](/windows/uwp/networking/httpclient) conceptual topic.

 ## -parameters
 ### -param filter